antonmi/Strom/README.md

 round_robin = Strom.Composite.new(RoundRobinMixer.components())
 ```

 The "sum pairs" transformer is simple.
-It will save first number in accumulator and waits the second one to produce the sum.
+It will save the first number in the accumulator and waits for the second one to produce the sum.
 ```elixir
 function = fn number, acc ->
   if acc do